telerik/blazor-docs/components/stockchart/overview.md

 To control the size of the StockChart, use the `Width` and the `Height` parameters.

-You can also set the chart size in percentage values so it occupies its container when it renderes.
+You can also set the chart size in percentage values so it occupies its container when it renders.
 If the parent container size changes, you must call the chart's `Refresh()` C# method after the DOM has been redrawn and the new container dimensions are rendered.
 You can do this when you explicitly change container sizes (like in the example below), or from code that gets called by events like `window.resize`.
 You can find an example of making charts redraw on `window.resize` in the [Responsive Chart](https://github.com/telerik/blazor-ui/tree/master/chart/responsive-chart) sample.

 >caption Change the 100% chart size dynamically to have a responsive chart